 Due to their lush volcanic hills and white sandy beaches, the archipelago’s islands are often compared to St Lucia in look and feel, though with the added benefit of far less tourists.
 Of the six main islands, neighbouring Grande-Terre and Basse-Terre are the most populous islands, and are connected by a good link road.
 In fact, the roads and infrastructure on Guadeloupe are all surprisingly good, and we always suggest hiring a car to do some exploring during your stay.

-Further afield, Guadeloupe’s smaller outer islands of Iles Des Saintes and Marie-Galante are both great for day trips.
-Bask on beautiful and unspoilt beaches in Iles Des Saintes, and get to grips with Caribbean plantation history on Marie-Galante, which feels like you’re stepping straight back in time to 18th-century Caribbean.
+Further afield, Guadeloupe’s smaller outer islands of Iles des Saintes and Marie-Galante are both great for day trips.
+Bask on beautiful and unspoilt beaches in Iles des Saintes, and get to grips with Caribbean plantation history on Marie-Galante, which makes you feel like you’re stepping straight back in time to the 18th-century Caribbean.